BEGIN:VCALENDAR

 SUMMARY:Save the date: EOSC Symposium 2026

 DESCRIPTION:The EOSC Symposium 2026 will take place from 14 to 16 October in Florence\, Italy.
 As the EOSC flagship event\, the Symposium annually brings together the entire stakeholder community\, including researchers\, policy-makers\, organisations and infrastructures to share and celebrate the latest developments around EOSC and the EOSC Federation.
 Be sure to save the dates in your calendar.
-The first wave of registrations will open in spring.
-Further details coming soon!
+Registrations for the event will open in May 2026.

 URL:https://eosc.eu/events/eosc-symposium-2026